2025-26 Edition

 Presentation of advanced topics and reports of current research efforts in Biomedical Engineering.

-Restriction: Seniors only.
-Biomedical Engineering Majors have first consideration for enrollment.
+Restrictions: Seniors and Biomedical Engineering majors have the first consideration for enrollment.

 BME 198.
 Biomedical Engineering Internship.
 2-12 Units.